Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 =>
 ```

+{{%danger title="Cost"%}}
+The cost displayed is based on the cost at the time when XLT was released.
+This is not a dynamic list!
+It does not take the region into account and also does not consider individual AWS discounts.
+Additional costs for storage and bandwidth might apply.

+This is just for information purposes to make machines better comparable because larger machines might be more cost effective.
+{{%/danger%}}

 <a name="aws-name-tag"></a>

 `ec2_admin` will ask you _how many instances_ you want to start, and lets you set an _instance name_.
 All instances set up in this action will be tagged with this name, so you can easily filter them later when [listing](#listing-running-aws-instances) or [terminating](#terminating-aws-instances) instances.
 Keep in mind that <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions" target="_blank">AWS tag value restrictions</a> apply.